In This Article

 The Future of Salons, Spas, and Treatments

 Your hair, nail, skin, and spa appointments of tomorrow will be cleaner, safer, more personalized.
 That said, they also require a bit of prep work and may skip luxuries of the past (like magazines, coffee, and possibly even blow drying).
+Nail salons and hair salons opened, with restrictions, as part of phases two and three around the country.
+Now, estheticians can preform facials in New York as well.
 Here are some of the changes you’ll see.

 A reinvigorated approach to sanitation